cmu-sei/juneberry/docs/getting_started.md

 ### The Project Structure

-At this point, the lab root should resemble the following directory structure:
+At this point, the lab-root should resemble the following directory structure:

 ```
 lab-root/